No. 3 Sakkari out as another top player falls at US Open - NewsBreak

 NEW YORK — (AP) — The last two women's champions were already out of the U.S. Open and now one of last year's semifinalists is gone.

-Top players are falling fast in Flushing Meadows, and Serena Williams can topple another Wednesday night.
+Top players are falling fast in Flushing Meadows, and Serena Williams was trying to topple another Wednesday night.

-Hours before Williams was set to face No. 2 seed Anett Kontaveit, third-seeded Maria Sakkari was ousted 3-6, 7-5, 7-5 by Wang Xiyu of China in the second round.
+Hours before Williams faced No. 2 seed Anett Kontaveit, third-seeded Maria Sakkari was ousted 3-6, 7-5, 7-5 by Wang Xiyu of China in the second round.

 Sakkari reached two Grand Slam semifinals last year but has had a difficult time backing up her success in 2022, acknowledging this week that she struggled to handle a higher profile that came with her rise to No. 3 in the rankings.
 She said some days she didn’t enjoy tennis and didn’t even want to get out of bed.